litmusautomation/imc-gcp-marketplace/docs/create-infra-from-terraform.md

-# Use the command-line to create the IMC's dependencies
+# Use the command line to create the IMC's dependencies

 ## 1 Pre-Requisites and environment preparation